pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 Searching Text
 ---------------
-You can find out, exactly where on a page a certain string appears like this:
+You can find out, exactly where on a page a certain string appears:

 >>> areas = page.searchFor("mupdf", hit_max = 16)

 The variable ``areas`` will contain a list of up to 16 :ref:`Rect` rectangles, each of which surrounds one occurrence of string "mupdf" (case insensitive).

-Please also do have a look at chapter :ref:`cooperation` and at demo program ``demo.py``.
+Please also do have a look at chapter :ref:`cooperation` and at demo program `demo.py <https://github.com/rk700/PyMuPDF/blob/master/demo/demo.py>`_.
 Among other things they contain details on how the :ref:`TextPage`, :ref:`TextSheet`, :ref:`Device` and :ref:`DisplayList` classes can be used for a more direct control, e.g. when performance considerations suggest it.

 PDF Maintenance
 ==================
 Since version 1.9, PyMuPDF provides several options to modify PDF documents (only).

-The :meth:`Document.save()` method automatically stores a document in its current (potentially modified) state on disk.
+:meth:`Document.save()` always stores a PDF in its current (potentially modified) state on disk.

-Be aware that a PDF document can be modified unnoticed by the user in two ways:
+Apart from your changes, there are less obvious ways for a PDF becoming "modified":

 * During open, integrity checks are used to determine the health of the PDF structure.
 Any errors will automatically be corrected to present a repaired document in memory for further processing.
 If this is the case, the document is regarded as being modified.

-* After a document has been decrypted, the document in memory obviously has changed and also counts as being modified.
+* After a document has been decrypted, the document in memory has changed and also counts as being modified.

-In these two cases, the save method will store a repaired and / or decrypted version, and saving **must occur to a new file**.
+In these two cases, :meth:`Document.save()` will store a repaired and / or decrypted version, and saving **must occur to a new file**.

 The following describe some more intentional ways to manipulate PDF documents.
 Beyond those mentioned here, you can also modify the table of contents and meta information.